MicrosoftDocs/powerquery-docs/powerquery-docs/dataflows/troubleshooting-dataflow-issue-get-data-from-dataflow.md

 **Reason:**

-Only analytical dataflows can be used in a **Get data** operation from a dataflow<!--Edit okay?-->.
+Only analytical dataflows can be used in a **Get data** operation from a dataflow.

 **Resolution:**

 If you've created a dataflow that stores data in Dataverse&mdash;that is, a standard dataflow&mdash;you can't see it by using the **Get data** operation from a dataflow.
-However, you can use [**Get data** from Dataverse](https://docs.microsoft.com/powerapps/maker/common-data-service/data-platform-powerbi-connector#finding-your-dataverse-environment-url) to access it.
+However, you can use [**Get data** from Common Data Service](../commondataservice.md#finding-your-common-data-service-environment-url) to access it.
 Or you can create an [analytical dataflow](understanding-differences-between-analytical-standard-dataflows.md) instead, and then access it by using **Get data** from a dataflow.

 ![Get data from standard dataflow versus analytical dataflows](media/GetDataStandardAnalyticalDataflow.png)